huandu/go-clone/README.md

 })
 ```

-We can call `allocator.Clone` or `allocator.Slowly` to clone any value in depth.
-It's allowed to call these clone methods on `old` to clone its fields in depth.
+We can use `allocator` to clone any value or allocate new memory.
+It's allowed to call `allocator.Clone` or `allocator.CloneSlowly` on `old` to clone its struct fields in depth without worrying about dead loop.

 See [SetCustomFunc sample code](https://pkg.go.dev/github.com/huandu/go-clone#example-SetCustomFunc) for more details.